 The student or organization will meet with a conduct officer to discuss the specific incident in question.
 The conduct officer will provide a copy of the complaint and ask the student or organization to make a statement regarding their involvement in the reported incident.
 If the student or organization accepts responsibility for the violation(s) of the Student Code of Conduct, the student or organization has the option of resolving the case through an agreed resolution.
-By resolving the case through an agreed resolution, the student or organization accepts responsibility for the alleged violation(s) and agrees to fulfill any sanctions or educational assignments that are developed during the meeting.
-By entering into an agreed resolution, the student or organization waives the right to a formal hearing and the outcome is final.
-If the student or organization rejects the agreed resolution, the case will be referred to a formal hearing.
+By resolving the case through an agreed resolution, the student or organization (s) and agrees to fulfill any sanctions or educational assignments that are developed during the meeting.
+By entering into an agreed resolution, the student or organization rejects the agreed resolution, the case will be referred to a formal hearing.
 A student or organization may indicate their preference of an administrator or student conduct committee hearing, absent special circumstances.
 Not receiving the preferred hearing body is not a basis for a formal appeal.
-The director of Student Conduct, or designee, reserves the right to refer cases to a formal hearing without the opportunity to handle the case through an agreed resolution.
+The Director for Student Conduct, or designee, reserves the right to refer cases to a formal hearing without the opportunity to handle the case through an agreed resolution.